seqan/seqan3/doc/tutorial/alignment_file/index.md

 Let's assume we want to compute the average mapping quality of a SAM file.

 For this purpose, write a small program that
-    * only reads the mapping quality (field::MAPQ) out of a SAM file and
+    * only reads the mapping quality (field::mapq) out of a SAM file and
     * computes the average of all qualities.

 Use the following file to test your program: